Tsffish/BedwarsRandomJoin/README.md

 - /bwrj open {player} --> Open menu for a specific player or open for you.
 - /bwrj join {player} --> RandomJoin for a specific player or randomjoin for you.

+## Permissions:
+- /bwrj.base          --> Use /bwrj.
+- /bwrj.reload        --> Use /bwrj reload.
+- /bwrj.open          --> Use /bwrj open.
+- /bwrj.join          --> Use /bwrj join.

 ## Usage:
+1. Stop your server
-1. Place the plugin in the plugins folder on the server
+1. Place the .jar file to the plugins folder on the server

-2. Restart the server
+2. Start your server
 3. The plugin is now enabled, and you can use/bwrj to view help